djeada/Linux-Notes/notes/services.md

 This command triggers the immediate start of the httpd service.

-- Using `systemctl` for SystemD-based systems:
+II.
+Using `systemctl` for SystemD-based systems:

 ```bash
 systemctl start httpd.service
 ```

 This command tells systemd to start the httpd service right away.

 #### Stopping Services

 Conversely, stopping a service halts its operation.
 This can be necessary for maintenance, updates, or to resolve performance issues.

-- Using `chkconfig` for SysV-init systems:
+I. Using `chkconfig` for SysV-init systems:

 ```bash
 service httpd stop